romochka/esm-styles/doc/translation.md

 Note: for the name `@dark` is also configured in `config.js` as "media prefix" to include same styles for both auto- and user-selected dark mode.

-Unfortunately, for now, there is a bug which won't allow to use media prefixes inside named media queries.
+In the legacy code there is a bug which won't allow to use media prefixes inside named media queries.

 This doesn't work: